jonnekaunisto/simple-youtube-api/README.rst

-Simple Youtube API is a Youtube API wrapper for python, making it easier to search and upload your videos.
+Simple Youtube API(full documentation_ is a Youtube API wrapper for python, making it easier to search and upload your videos.

 Examples